SPLITelevisionProductions/librarium-sqlite/README.md

 This is a preview version of Librarium, being developed to use SQLite to store the user's collection and cover art, with a separate database for each user, whilst still using MySQL to handle the management of the users themselves.

-This preview will be located at https://librarium.lga.nz/
+This preview is located at https://librarium.lga.nz/

-Eventually, this will replace the main website once it is feature-par.
+This version is nearly feature-par with the current version, and will replace it soon.
 In the meantime, only bug fixes will be made to the main website.

+Most server scripts are now returning JSON, which means development on the native mobile version can begin.

 Improvements being looked into so far are: